Huejotzingo: Climate

-The climate of the municipality divides into three zones.
-The lower valley areas have a temperate semi-humid climate with rains in the summer.
-A somewhat cold and semi-humid climate with rains in the summer predominates at the foothills of the Sierra Nevada.
-On the upper slopes of the volcano, the climate is cold.
+Flora

 Similarly, vegetation divides into three zones.
 The low flat areas are all given over to farmland and urban areas.
 The foothills area is generally characterized by forests of pine, holm oak, and oyamel, with areas of brush land, but much of this area is being deforested and converted into new farmland.
 The upper slopes of Iztaccíhuatl are characterized by snowy rocky land with areas of alpine meadow.

 The municipality

 The small city of Huejotzingo is the local governing authority for over one hundred other named communities, which cover a territory of 188.91 km2.
 The municipality is located in the center west of the state, on the border with the State of Mexico.
 The municipality borders the municipalities of San Salvador el Verde, San Felipe Teotlalcingo, Chautzingo, Domingo Arenas, San Nicolás de los Ranchos, Calpan, Tlaltenango, Juan C. Bonilla, San Martín Texmelucan with the State of Mexico on the west side.
 Other major communities in the municipality include Santa María Atexcal, San Mateo Capultitlan, San Luis Coyotzingo, Santa María Nepopulaco, San Juan Pancuac, Santa María Tianguistengo, San Miguel Tianguizolco, and Santa Ana Xalmimilulco.
 There are municipal offices in the following communities: San Juan Pancoac, San Miguel Tianguizolco, San Luis Coyotzingo, Santa Ana Xalmimilulco, San Mateo Capultitlan, Santa Maria Atexcac, Santa Maria Nepopualco, and Santa Maria Tianguistenco.

 Festivals include the Feria Regional de Huejotzingo in September, Feria del Santuario de la Preciosa Sangre on the fourth Friday of Lent in Santa Ana Xalmimilulco, and the feasts of the patron saints of the following communities: Santa Ana Xalmimilulco (26 July), San Luis Coyotzingo (19 August), San Mateo Capultitlan (21 September), San Miguel Tianguizolco (29 September), Santa Maria Tianguiztenco (12 May), Santa Maria Nepopualco (5 August), San Juan Pancoac (24 June), and Santa Maria Atexcac (20 January).

 Just under 40% of the total municipal population of 59,822 lives in the city proper.
 Since 1995, the municipality has experienced population growth of about 2.77%.
 The overwhelming majority are Roman Catholic, with the next largest group, Evangelical/Protestant, accounting for 4.4% of the population.
 There are a number of Nahua families, with 725 speaking an indigenous language according to the 2005 census.